tokarykw/Audioplayer-project/README.md

 https://github.com/tokarykw/visualaudioproject/blob/master/images/cave-art.png

 I was also inspired by the Ada Lovelace and Grace Hopper references throughout the last half of the term.
+I pursued independant research about these women to learn more about their contributions to the development of computer programming.
 I am intrigued to learn more about women (both past and present) in the fields of computer science, programming, and web development.

 ## 8. Resources
 https://freesfx.co.uk/